Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/CharacterStyle.md

+---
+title: CharacterStyle
+---
 # CharacterStyle

 `characterStyle`

 #### Description

 Associates character attributes with characters.
-For an example, see [CharacterStyles](./CharacterStyles.md).
+For an example, see [CharacterStyles](.././CharacterStyles).

 ---